Newtownmountkennedy: Education

 Newtownmountkennedy Primary School (St. Joseph's Boys National School and St. Bridget's Girls National School) is located just west of the village.
-It was formerly split into three buildings, one for male students, and one for female students, while the third building was reserved for the Centre for Autism.
+It was formerly split into three buildings, one for male students, and one for female students, while the third building was used as a centre for autism.
 The boys' school was known as St Joseph's, while the girls' school was known as St Bridget's.
 In 2007, the two schools were merged, leaving the lower classes (junior infants, senior infants, first class and second class) in the former girls' school, while the remaining classes (third class through sixth class) took residence in the former boys' school.
 The autism centre stayed in the third building.
 The name given to the new school is Newtownmountkennedy Primary School.
-The majority of secondary school students travel to the nearby Coláiste Chraobh Abhann in neighbouring Kilcoole.
+As there is no secondary school in Newtownmountkennedy, a majority of secondary school students travel to Coláiste Chraobh Abhann in neighbouring Kilcoole.

 Transport

 The area is served by the L1 bus route operated by Go-Ahead Ireland connecting the town with Kilpedder, Greystones and Bray.
-Bus Éireann route 133 connects the town with Dublin and Wicklow, as well as route 131 runs between Wicklow and Bray.
-The closest train station is Kilcoole, which was opened with the name Kilcool and Newtownmountkennedy, despite the station being just under 5 km from the town.
-Greystones and the further Bray Daly station are accessible by route L1.
-The nearest airport is Dublin Airport served by the 133X route three times a day, and the nearest airfield is Newcastle Aerodrome.
+Bus Éireann route 133 connects the town with Dublin and Wicklow, as well as route 131, which runs between Wicklow and Bray.
+The closest train station is Kilcoole, which was opened with the name Kilcoole and Newtownmountkennedy, despite the station being just under 5 km from the town.
+Greystones and the further Bray Daly station are accessible by route L1 and route 131.
+The nearest airport is Dublin Airport, and the nearest airfield is Newcastle Aerodrome.
 The closest ferry ports are Dublin Port to the north and Rosslare Europort to the south.

 The R772 regional road passes through the village.
 This was the main Dublin-Wexford route, the N11, but the village was bypassed by the new N11 dual carriageway in 1990.